consorzio-rfx/log-searchQ/README.md

-# Simple RestAPI using GO
+# Simple RestAPI using GO Gin Framework

 simple RestAPI with Go, Gin, Gorm, and MySQL